gotcha/vimpdb/README.rst

 Then start your python application/script.

-When the python interpreter hits that line, VIM will get the focus and load the source file at the right line.
+When the python interpreter hits that line, **vimpdb** will launch a VIM instance.
+VIM should get the focus; it loads the source file at the right line.

 VIM commands
 ------------